I didn’t pay my rent on time. It was my mistake. So if my landlord tells me to move out, I have no choice but to leave straight away.

 Before you chat (or write) to your landlord, identify the reason that you’re being asked to leave.
 Have in mind a clear and thought-out argument for why you should be allowed to stay.
 The BC government has a helpful page on working out tenancy issues with your landlord.

-If you’ve received a 10-day notice for unpaid rent, try to find a way to make up the amount owing.
+For example, if you’ve received a 10-day notice for unpaid rent, try to find a way to make up the amount owing.
 This might look like asking friends or family, applying for a loan from one of BC’s Rent Banks, or applying for a crisis supplement through the BC government.
 If you pay within five days of getting a 10-day notice, your landlord cannot evict you.
+You may also consider writing to your landlord to request flexibility on rent payment.

 If you aren’t able to work out the issue directly with your landlord, you can apply for dispute resolution.
 An arbitrator with the Residential Tenancy Branch will hear and decide your case.
 If they agree with you, they can cancel the eviction notice so you don’t have to move.